Published on January 27th, 2013 | by Grant Barnard63

 - Hardy Board (Composite Wood) – This is a topic of little known facts.
 Most will tell you to use any primer you want.
 NOT TRUE.
 Most solvent even in water based paints will destroy the glue that holds the wood together!
 We only use one primer from our paint manufacture PPG Porter paints.
 A100 Primer.
 Then we go with a higher quality topcoat

 - Wood – Most paint manufactures make a good primer for wood.
-It should be a high build so it fills in cracks.
-Really any high quality acrylic primer should work just fine.
-If you really need to seal it up good go to an oil based primer.
+The primer should be high build so it fills in cracks.
+If you really need to seal it up good go with an oil based primer and be sure that the primer dries fully.